leaflet-extras/leaflet-providers/README.md

 ### Mapbox

 In order to use Mapbox maps, you must [register](https://tiles.mapbox.com/signup).
-If your user name is `YourName` and your map is called `MyMap` you can add it with
+If your user name is `YourName` and your map is called `MyMap` you can add it with:
 ```JavaScript
 L.tileLayer.provider('MapBox.YourName.MyMap');
 ```

 ### Esri/ArcGIS

 In order to use ArcGIS maps, you must [register](https://developers.arcgis.com/en/sign-up/) and abide by the [terms of service](https://developers.arcgis.com/en/terms/).
+No special syntax is required.

 [Available Esri layers](http://leaflet-extras.github.io/leaflet-providers/preview/#filter=Esri)